Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## General Setup
 <ul>
-  <li>Download and import the UnityPackage provided and open the new Pathtracer Settings at the top of the screen, and click "Arrange Hierarchy"(This WILL re-arrange your hierarchy)</li>
+  <li>Download and import the UnityPackage provided and open the new TrueTrace Settings tab at the top of the screen, and click "Arrange Hierarchy"(This WILL re-arrange your hierarchy)</li>
-  <li>Whenever you add a new object(or tree of objects), you need to add it to under the GameObject named Scene, and its recommended you press "Auto Assign Scripts" to automatically assign the needed scripts to the new objects</li>
+  <li>Its recommended you press "Auto Assign Scripts" to automatically assign the needed scripts to new objects</li>
 </ul>

 ## Basic script structure breakdown: